Metamorphism as a covariant transform for the SSR group: Introduction

-Metamorphism is an integral transform recently introduced to treat partial differential equations~\cite{Kisil21c}.
-In particular, metamorphism allows one to reduce the order of a differential equations: e.g. a second order differential equation can be transformed to a first order admitting a straightforward solution and transparent geometrical structure~\cites{AlmalkiKisil18a,AlmalkiKisil19a}.
 Basic properties of the metamorphism can be verified by direct calculations---the path which was intentionally chosen to reduce the amount of prerequisites in the introductory paper~\cite{Kisil21c}.
 Yet, a genuine origin of metamorphism is a covariant transform related to the Schr\"o\-din\-ger--Jacobi group~\cites{Folland89,Berndt07a} as was already presented in the Jupyter notebooks~\cite{Kisil21b} with respective symbolic computations.

 This paper systematically utilises the group theory and covariant transform technique to reinstall the metamorphism transform from a scratch.
 Furthermore, some sister integral transforms are appearing as well.
 The paper can be seen as a readable narrative to a Jupyter notebook~\cite{Kisil21b}, which will be frequently referred here to replace some boring calculations.
 Our main result is a characterisation of the metamorphism image space in Thm.~\ref{th:metamorphism-image-characterisation}.